Resources & training

 Tip #1 – Notify your bank or credit card company that you will be traveling overseas.
 They will likely ask for the countries you will be visiting and the dates you will be gone.
 If you do not do this, it is possible that your bank will deny your charges, leaving you unable to withdraw money from an ATM or use your card for purchases.

-Tip #2 – You will be charged a small fee by the bank operating the ATM that you use in Europe, as well as by your financial institution back home.
+Tip #2 – You will be charged a small fee by the bank operating the ATM that you use on your Europe tour, as well as by your financial institution back home.
 If you are traveling in multiple countries that use the same currency, it would be wise to make one large withdrawal as opposed to several smaller ones at the start of the trip, to avoid these charges as much as possible.

 Tip #3 – Practice currency conversions with your students prior to going on tour and prepare them for more expensive prices.
 It is not uncommon in most of Europe to pay anywhere from 2-5 Euros for a can of Coke.
 This equates to roughly $2.50-$6.00 a can.
 Also, students need to know that the 50 pound jacket they “can’t live without” in London is really going to cost them close to $75.